artsy/artsy.github.io/_posts/2018-05-07-is-graphql-the-future.markdown

 }
 ```

-A GraphQL request effectively represents an initial query and a whole bunch of follow-up queries.
-In the parlance of the GraphQL spec, the core of a GraphQL request document is a nesting of [selection sets](http://facebook.github.io/graphql/October2016/#sec-Selection-Sets).
+A GraphQL request begins by mentioning at least one of the fields of the root query object.
+This represents an initial query.
+And if that field is an object, _its_ fields any number of follow-up queries.
 Critically, _any_ field in the request tree can take arguments, allowing a request to be parameterized at all depths.
-So you could say GraphQL is a simple scripting language for API operations.

 Take this query, for example: